mmcdermott/MEDS-DEV/README.md

 `--reuse_cached_model` with the same syntax of the `--cache_*` and `--test_*` arguments.
 Then, the test code will explicitly mark the specified components within the persistent cache directory as "re-useable" and will not re-run the associated MEDS-DEV code pipelines in between test runs, but simply re-use the outputs.

+## Notes

+1. Some models in this repo use Hugging Face Datasets objects.
+These cache data to disk in a directory you can control via the environment variable `HF_DATASETS_CACHE`.
+If you have disk space or security concerns about storage in the ordinary cache directory, you should set this variable manually to a desired directory in your terminal before running MEDS-DEV commands.
+See #144 for more details.